yacoba53/CatanBoardServer/README.md

 ### Roll Dice
 	Will pick 2 random numbers from 1-6 each.

+	Will flash tiles with matching value for 15s.

-Will store the result in rollFreqArr.
+	Will store the value result in rollFreqArr.

-	Will flas
+	Will store the resource result in resourceFreqArr.

 ### Rainbow Spiral
+	Will set the board to spiral with a rainbow pattern.
+Not for gameplay, just for show.